mcc-prior-art/mcc-layer/README.md

 5. Run the Quick Start proof.
 6. Inspect the runtime proof and API evaluation flow.
 7. Review PR #2 as the first-run gate verification record.
+8. Review PR #4 as the AI-built runtime upgrade record.

 ---